logzio/documentation/docs/user-guide/Infrastructure-monitoring/metrics-alert-manager.md

 keywords: [metrics, infrastructure monitoring, remote write, Prometheus, monitoring, dashboard, observability, logz.io]
 ---

-Metrics alerts help you monitor your services and operations and notify team members as soon as there's an issue.
-You can set alerts to detect memory spikes, 3xx-4xx errors, and more.
+Metrics alerts enable you to monitor your services and operations, notifying team members immediately when an issue arises.
+You can configure alerts to detect memory spikes, 3xx-4xx errors, and more.

-Metrics alert manager is fully compatible with the Prometheus Alert Manager, making it fast and easy to migrate existing Prometheus alerts to Logz.io - offering you an enhanced Prometheus-based monitoring experience.
+Our Metrics Alert Manager is fully compatible with Prometheus Alert Manager, allowing for quick and easy migration of existing Prometheus alerts to Logz.io, providing an enhanced Prometheus-based monitoring experience.

-There are 2 main ways for you to create a metric alert:
+There are two main ways to create a metric alert:

 ## Create an alert from an existing panel